andyfrith/react-portal/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2017 Andy Frith.
-For more information see `LICENSE.md`.
+This project is licensed under the MIT license, Copyright (c) 2018 Andy Frith.